arizvisa/ida-minsc/docs/static/tagging.rst

 address within a function.

 When querying a tag, it is important to distinguish between which tag the user wishes to search through.
-This is described in detail at :ref:`tag-querying` with examples of doing this at :ref:`tag-querying-examples`.
+This is described in detail at :ref:`tag-querying`.
+Some examples of querying are described at :ref:`tag-querying-examples`.

-.. _tag-format
+.. _tag-format:

 -----------
 Tag formats